LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-4/reading/stories/_index.md

 ### Filling in the Gaps: PluralSight Content (see warning notice below)

 **At this moment, please pause your reading of the textbook and complete the PluralSight course linked below.
-This course will help fill in learning gaps that currently exist in this chapter.**
+This course will help you further understand how to build your dashboard.**
-Once you are finished with the course, please continue reading the chapter.
+Once you are finished with this course, please continue reading the chapter.

 1. [Build Your First Dashboard with Tableau](https://app.pluralsight.com/library/courses/build-first-dashboard-tableau/table-of-contents)